DeCarvalhoBruno/lti-wp-sitemap/readme.txt

 = Taking advantage of the Google Search Console =

-LTI SEO wants to make sure Wordpress users know about the Search console by facilitating the process of managing the main sitemap directly from Wordpress.
+We want to make sure Wordpress users know about the Search console by facilitating the process of managing the main sitemap directly from Wordpress.
 Without these types of tools, it would be hard to assess whether our SEO efforts are worth putting time and effort into!

 = Contribution =